-Pressure the line, by opening the upstream isolation valve slowly.
+Pressure the line, by opening the upstream isolation valve slowly (see valve number one in figure 2 below).
 Air is vented through the air bleed valve or loosened fitting.
-Tighten the fitting when liquid begins to vent (See Figure 1).
+Tighten the fitting when liquid begins to vent.

 Repeat the process until no air is trapped in the system.